rizwansoaib/whatsapp-monitor/README.md

 # Whatsapp-monitor

-Track when your contacts will be online you will get notification
+When your crush be online on Whatsapp get notification in your Ubuntu Desktop.

 # Requirements